Roll Call

 Roll Call is a newspaper and website published in Washington, D.C., United States, when the United States Congress is in session, reporting news of legislative and political maneuverings on Capitol Hill, as well as political coverage of congressional elections across the country.

 Roll Call is the flagship publication of CQ Roll Call, which also operates: CQ (formerly Congressional Quarterly), publisher of a subscriber-based service for daily and weekly news about Congress and politics, as well as a weekly magazine.
-Roll Call's regular columnists are Walter Shapiro, Mary C. Curtis, Patricia Murphy, and Stu Rothenberger.
+Roll Call's regular columnists are Walter Shapiro, Mary C. Curtis, Patricia Murphy, and Stuart Rothenberg.

 History

 Roll Call was founded in 1955 by Sid Yudain, a press secretary to Congressman Al Morano (R-Conn.).
 The inaugural issue of the newspaper was published on June 16, 1955, with an initial printing of 10,000 copies.
 Richard Nixon, then Vice President of the United States, wrote a letter to Yudain congratulating him on the new venture.
 Nixon's letter ran on the front page of the inaugural issue.

 In 1986, Yudain sold Roll Call to Arthur Levitt, who was serving as the chairman of the American Stock Exchange at the time of the sale.
 Yudain continued to work as a columnist at Roll Call after the sale.

 The Economist Group acquired Roll Call in 1993.
 Roll Call merged with CQ in 2009 after the latter company was purchased by The Economist Group.

 In July 2018, a deal was announced for CQ Roll Call to be acquired by FiscalNote.